r0zetta/collaborative_filtering/README.md

 Both of the above mechanisms will generate a ranked list of target accounts to recommend to the source - a list of targets and score values where higher scores are more highly recommended.
 By comparing this ranked list to a list of accounts the source has already interacted with, a list of recommendations of targets the user hasn't yet interacted with can be generated.

-Note we can measure the effectiveness of both of these methods by comparing the ranked list of recommended accounts against accounts the user has already retweeted.
-The closer the lists match, the more accurate the recommendations are.
+The effectiveness of these methods can be determined by comparing the ranked list of recommended accounts against accounts the user has already retweeted.
+The more matches, the more accurate the recommendations are.

 Here is a sample output for the target-based recommendation algorithm.
-Note that only two of the calculated recommendations matched accounts the source had already interacted with.
+Only two of the calculated recommendations matched accounts the source had already interacted with.

 ![target-based recommendations](images/US2020_target_recommendations.png)

 Here is a sample output for the source-based recommendation algorithm, based on the same user shown in the previous example.
-Here we note that nine of the calculated recommendations matched accounts the source had already interacted with.
+Nine of the calculated recommendations matched accounts the source had already interacted with.

 ![source-based recommendations](images/US2020_source_recommendations.png)

 Based on experimental results it is apparent that source-based recommendations are much more accurate.

-Note that the recommendation algorithms implemented in these experiments are intentionally simple.
-Social network recommendation methodology is likely based on similar principles (i.e. collaborative filtering, plus some additional logic), but may utilize other available information such as:
+The recommendation algorithms implemented in these experiments are intentionally simple.
+Social network recommendation mechanisms are likely based on similar principles (i.e. collaborative filtering, plus some additional logic), but may utilize other available information such as:
 - which accounts the user is following or being followed by
 - metrics related to content a user viewed and how long they viewed that content for
 - hashtags the user has included in their posts